-MIXED RESIDENTIAL
+RESIDENTIAL

-LU.1j The Mixed Residential Low and Mixed Residential Moderate designations are intended to provide for a variety of urban housing types.
+- LU.1h The Residential - 1 designation is intended to preserve the identity of areas with development limitations due to environmental factors or lack of access to sewer.
+Environmental factors include critical areas and pothole basins.
+Allowable uses include single family detached dwelling units and compatible uses. - LU.1i The Residential - 2 designation is intended to preserve and maintain established residential neighborhoods.
+Allowable uses include single family detached dwelling units, middle housing types at a scale that is consistent with surrounding neighborhoods, and compatible uses. - LU.1j The Mixed Residential Low and Mixed Residential Moderate designations are intended to provide for a variety of urban housing types.
 Allowable uses include a range of housing types such as small-lot detached dwellings, duplexes and townhouses, multi-family dwellings and senior housing facilities.
-Compatible uses are also allowed.

-- The maximum number of allowable dwelling units in the Mixed Residential Low designation is four dua. - The maximum number of allowable dwelling units in the Mixed Residential Moderate designation is eight dua.

-MIXED USE RESIDENTIAL

-LU.1k The Mixed-Use Residential designation is intendedaims to accommodate a range of medium density residential housing types and to provideprovides a visual and functional transition between residential neighborhoods and areas of more intensive development.
-A mix of land uses is allowed, including commercial, professional, and other uses that

-~~are compatible with neighborhood character~~are not incompatible due to noise, truck traffic, odors, or design / scale of structures.

-LU.11 Designate sufficient land area at a variety of densities for residential uses to accommodate a projected city population of ~~18,258~~ 50,000 in ~~2030~~ 2044.
+Compatible uses are also allowed. - LU.1k The Mixed Use Residential designation aims to accommodate a range of medium density residential housing types and provides a visual and functional transition between residential neighborhoods and areas of more intensive development.
+A mix of land uses is allowed, including commercial, professional, and other uses that are not incompatible due to noise, truck traffic, odors, or design / scale of structures. - LU.1l Designate sufficient land area at a variety of densities for residential uses to accommodate a projected city population of 18,258 in 2044.